[Skip to Content]

 2. Teens should always wear a seatbelt while in a vehicle.
 Tell your teen to never get into a car with a driver who has been drinking or doing drugs.
 Instead, let your teen know to always call you for help.

 3. Remind your teen to wear a helmet while riding a bike, skateboard, or scooter.
+Your teen should wear the right protective equipment, like mouth guards and pads, when playing sports.

 4. Teens should apply sunscreen of SPF 30 at least 15 minutes before going outside and reapply about every 2 hours.